saml-dev/obsidian-custom-js/README.md

 CustomJS works by writing javascript classes.
 Each file can only contain one class.

+### Accessing your classes

+**Global Object: `customJS`**
+During startup, an instance of the custom classes is made available in the global `window.customJS` object.

+Generally, the global object can be safely used in any kind of template, as those are invoked by user action after Obsidian loaded.

+**Async Function: `await cJS()`**
+Since the global object is initialized [asynchronously](#asynchronous-usage), you might need to use the loader function `cJS()` to ensure all classes are fully loaded before accessing your custom functions.

+The async function is the official way of accessing your custom classes and should be used in code blocks of your notes.
+This ensures, that notes that are automatically opened when Obsidian starts up, do not throw an JS error

+### Sample

 ````
 // in vault at scripts/coolString.js
 class CoolString {